User Identity

 3. The user exists in the Moveworks Roster, but is not enabled for bot access.
 Usually the bot indicates this scenario as such, rather than sending a generic error message.

-Q: A user is able to talk to the Moveworks Copilot and everything works as expected, but whenever they try to look up tickets or try to get access to a software/group, the bot responds with an error message.
+Q: A user is able to talk to the Moveworks and everything works as expected, but whenever they try to look up tickets or try to get access to a software/group, the bot responds with an error message.